Naginipython/godot-rpg-test/README.md

 - Action/Item chooses character
 - Attack implementation
 - Attack details
-- Actions buff strategy pattern
+- Actions implementation: buffs and debuffs
 - Items implementation & decrement
 - Collab bar (built on attack_game)
 - Collabs (what does this do?)